 - Do not use cleaners containing ammonia, pumice or other abrasives.

-- For a complete description of basketball court maintenance and repair problems, refer to the American Sports Builders Association Basketball Court Construction Guidelines.
+- For a complete description of court maintenance and repair problems, refer to the American Sports Builders Association Tennis Court Construction Guidelines.